wayinone/esp32-firebase-utils/README.md

 ## How to Run Examples

-First, you need to fill the configuration, see the Menu Configuration for this Component Section
+First, you need to fill the configuration, see the section [Configuration for this Component Section](#configuration-for-this-component)

 Then you can edit the example in `main/main.c`, and run through usually `idf.py build flash` process.

 ## Coding Philosophy

-* While developing this, I realize that even 100 bytes variable shouldn't be put into stack, so I make sure that most of the long string with SPIRAM.
 * I will assume user that use this code wouldn't want to flash the code every time because of the change google API website certificate.
 So I remove the certification part from the http request.

 ## Credits

-* The firestore part of code was simplified from [kaizoku-oh/firestore](https://github.com/kaizoku-oh).
+* The firestore IO part of code was simplified from [kaizoku-oh/firestore](https://github.com/kaizoku-oh).

 ## About GCP's Refresh Token

 * A refresh token can be generated with a service account.
 The usage of it is that it allows devices write to Google's service like Firestore without user to log in (the log in token only valid for 1 hour).
 * A single service account (with sufficient roles attached) can generate a private key, and generate multiple refreshed accounts, each with a special JWT subject (`uid`), that can be used in Authentication.
   * E.g. in Firestore Rules, you can use `request.auth.uid` keyword to ensure the JWT subject is allowed in the service.
-* In this repo we also provides a cli to help you get refresh token from a private key.
+* In this repo we also provides a command make from Python to help you get refresh token from a private key.
 See [here](gcp_auth/README.md).

 ## License